ddow/dashboard-agent/README.md

 Re-deploy the updated ZIP to resolve the runtime import error.

-If the function already exists with the wrong architecture run:
+If the function already exists you can check its architecture with:

 ```bash
 aws lambda get-function-configuration --function-name YOUR_NAME --query 'Architectures[0]'
 ```

-If it reports `x86_64` you can remove the function or let `03_deploy_lambda.sh` recreate it automatically when `PACKAGE_ARCH=arm64`.

-The deploy script checks the existing architecture and deletes the function if it differs from `PACKAGE_ARCH`, so subsequent runs create the Lambda with the correct architecture.
+If the command returns `x86_64`, delete the function or just rerun `03_deploy_lambda.sh` after setting `PACKAGE_ARCH=arm64`.
+The script checks the architecture and will recreate the Lambda when it differs from `PACKAGE_ARCH`.